 v.
 The deduction on mortgage interest is now limited to just the first $750,000 of the loan.

 Only $10,000 can be claimed for state and local taxes.
 Taxpayers need to make a choice between property taxes and income or sales taxes.
-This will be harmful for states with higher tax rates, like California and New York.
+This will be harmful to states with higher tax rates, like California and New York.

 vi.
 The estate tax exemption has been doubled to $11.2 million for single filers and $22.4 million for joint filers.
 This largely helps the top 1 percent population (4,918 taxpayers) of the country.